Nizar1999/DigiLearn/README.md

 # Features

 - Users can sign-up to DigiLearn by creating an account to which their course progress is linked and maintained.

-Accounts and passwords are stored locally and encrypted using a hashing like algorithm.
+- Accounts and passwords are stored locally and encrypted.

 - A course creator that allows for extremely easy creation of custom courses.